arrenree/KDB-Problem-Sets/README.md

 d1>d2

-/ can simply use comparison operator to check if true or false
+/ can simply use comparison operator to output booleans

 key        | value
 ------------------